 Job listings are posted by a wide range of employment sectors, such as business/industry, government, non-profit, and private citizens who wish to hire students.

 Part-Time Job Fair*

-The Part-Time Job Fair is held each fall and spring for the purpose of connecting local employers, both on- and off-campus, with FSU students seeking paid part-time opportunities.
+Typically held each fall and spring semester for the purpose of connecting local employers, both on- and off-campus, with FSU students seeking paid part-time opportunities.
 Many employers bring applications and interview students for open positions during the Part-Time Job Fair, so we encourage students to come prepared!

 Finding a Part-Time Job On-Campus

 On-campus employment often offers flexibility with your academic class schedule and aligns with University holiday closure schedules.
 Additionally, working on campus is a great way to keep your parking space!

 Office of Human Resources